ceu-lang/ceu/docs/manual/v0.30/ceu-v0.30.md

 External events are used as interfaces between programs and devices from the real world:

-* *input events* represent input devices such as sensor, button, mouse, etc.
+* *input events* represent input devices such as a sensor, button, mouse, etc.
-* *output events* represent output devices such as LED, motor, screen, etc.
+* *output events* represent output devices such as a LED, motor, screen, etc.

 The availability of external events depends on the [environment](../#environments) in use.